 Persons hired as Court Security Officers will be required upon hiring to complete 80 hours of certification training at the Department of Criminal Justice Training in Richmond, Kentucky and they will be required to stay in the dorms at the Department of Criminal Justice.
 They will also be required to complete 40 hours of in-service training every other year.

 Fees & Services

-In accordance to KRS 64.090(2) the Sheriffs Fee for Executing and Return Service of Process is:
+In accordance with KRS 64.090(2), the Sheriffs Fee for Executing and Return Service of Process is:

 - Civil Summons, Subpoenas, Warrant of Possession, et. filed in Circuit Court: $50.00 per individual.

 - Civil Summons, Subpoenas, Eviction Notice, Small Claims Notice, etc. filed IN District Court: $50.00 per individual.